Wealth and religion

 The correlation between wealth and religion has been subject to academic research.
 Wealth is the status of being the beneficiary or proprietor of a large accumulation of capital and economic power.
-Religion is a socio-cultural system that often involves belief in supernatural forces and may intend to provide a moral system or a meaning of life.
-Jews typically rank as the highest income groups in the United States, with Hindus and Episcopalians behind them.
+Religion is a socio-cultural system that often involves belief in supernatural forces and may intend to provide a moral system or a meaning to life.

 Statistics

 Global

 According to a study from 2015, Christians hold the largest amount of wealth (55% of the total world wealth), followed by Muslims (5.8%), Hindus (3.3%), and Jews (1.1%).
 According to the same study it was found that adherents under the classification "Irreligion", or other religions, hold about 34.8% of the total global wealth.

-A study done by the nonpartisan wealth research firm New World Wealth found that 56.2% of the 13.1 million millionaires in the world were Christians, while 6.5% were Muslims, 3.9% were Hindu, and 1.7% were Jewish; 31.7% were identified as adherents of "other" religions or "not religious".